tretoef-estrella/The-hunt-for-distance-13/DUAL_ATTACK.md

 This allows the engine to cross saddle points in the joint (A₁₂, B₄) landscape — configurations that are locally suboptimal in A₁₂ but lead to dramatically lower B₄.
 B₄ is verified using the full GF(4) Cayley multiplication table at each record event.

-Three coordinated mechanisms drive the dual descent:
+Three coordinated mechanisms drive the dual descent.
+Their implementation details are not disclosed here and will be made available after arXiv publication.

-- **Inmersión Inmediata:** when a new B₄ co-record is reached, the next cycle launches directly from that basin
-- **DD desde último B₄ record:** all future dual descents start from the best known B₄ matrix
-- **WARM desde mejor cuenca:** when the primal search degrades, recovery seeds from the B₄-optimal basin

 ---

 ## Why B₄=27 and B₄=24 Both Appear

 The dual landscape is not a single valley.
 It has multiple basins at different (A₁₂, B₄) coordinates.
-MantisCamarón10 found the path through B₄=24 (at A₁₂=57).
-MantisCamarón11 found a different path through B₄=27 (at A₁₂=60).
+The campaign found an independent path through B₄=24 (at A₁₂=57) and a separate path through B₄=27 (at A₁₂=60).
 Both are verified.
 Both are valid points in the dual cascade.
 The engine explores both simultaneously.

 This is consistent with Proposition F: the diamond, if it exists, is structurally isolated.
 The dual landscape reflects this — multiple partial routes exist, none of them direct.